syncfusion-content/blazor-docs/blazor/treegrid/column-reorder.md

 ## Reorder single column

-Tree Grid has option to reorder single column either by Interaction or by using the [ReorderColumnsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_ReorderColumnsAsync_System) method.
+Tree Grid has option to reorder single column either by Interaction or by using the **ReorderColumns** method.
 In the following sample, **TaskName** column is reordered to third column position by using the method.

 {% tabs %}